BiagioR/biagiorosso.github.io/README.md

 ## About Me

 I am a Ph.D.
 Student at the University of Cambridge, working in macroeconomics and monetary economics.
-My main interest and work is on theoretical DSGE modelling, DSGE and particularly HANK estimation with business cycle and empirical data, computational and solution methods in the state and sequence-space, institutional and behavioural frictions in DSGE, wealth inequality, and applications to the analysis of monetary and fiscal policy transmission and optimal design.
+My main interest and work is on theoretical DSGE modelling, DSGE and particularly HANK estimation with business cycle and empirical data, computational and solution methods in the state and sequence-space, institutional and behavioural frictions in DSGE, wealth inequality in the business cycle, and applications to the analysis of monetary and fiscal policy transmission and their optimal design.

 - [Contact Me: br421@cam.ac.uk](mailto:br421@cam.ac.uk)
 - [CV](CVwebsite.pdf)